-Have you heard of Honky-tonk Highway?
-It’s one of the many things Nashville is known for.
+Have you heard of the Honky-Tonk Highway?
+It's one of the many things Nashville is known for.

-Make sure you check out our list of hotels that are within walking distance to Broadway.
+Check out our list of hotels within walking distance of Broadway.

 Best Nashville Bars on Broadway